 A few awards may require a bit of additional effort, such as opening an account at a particular credit union, or taking out a store membership card.

-For awards based on grades, keep in mind that every extra hour studying means you’re more likely to get a scholarship or get a higher valued scholarship.
-You earn money by studying!
+For awards based on grades, keep in mind that every extra hour studying means you’re more likely to get a scholarship – or get a scholarship worth more money.
+When you earn money by studying, it’s like getting paid to go to school!
+Academic scholarships from your school are especially easy to win, as you often don’t even have to apply.
+Just keep getting good marks each term.

 Remember to Apply for the Smaller Awards